Favorite Quotations ~ Humility

 Humility is to make the right estimation of one’s self. ~ Charles Haddon Spurgeon, Sermons Volume 2: 1856

 Humility is a virtue all men preach, none practice, and yet everybody is content to hear.
-The master thinks it good doctrine for his servants, the laity for the clergy, and the clergy for the laity. ~ John Seldon
+The master thinks it good doctrine for his servants, the laity for the clergy, and the clergy for the laity. ~ John Selden

 The humblest citizen of all the land, when clad in the armor of a righteous cause, is stronger than all the hosts of error. ~ William Jennings Bryan, Speeches of William Jennings Bryan

 Have more humility.
-Remember you don't know the limits of your own abilities.
-Successful or not, if you keep pushing beyond yourself, you will enrich your own life – and maybe even please a few strangers. ~ AL Kennedy
+Remember you don’t know the limits of your own abilities.
+Successful or not, if you keep pushing beyond yourself, you will enrich your own life — and maybe even please a few strangers. ~ A. L. Kennedy

-We cannot think too highly of nature, nor too humbly of ourselves. ~ Charles Caleb Colton, Lacon: or, Many things in few words
+We cannot think too highly of nature, nor too humbly of ourselves. ~ Charles Caleb Colton, Lacon: or, Many Things in Few Words

 A great man is always willing to be little. ~ Ralph Waldo Emerson, Compensation